Vmateo15/Phishing-Simulation-Lab/README.md

 This is why additional email authentication controls such as SPF DKIM and DMARC are used.

 ## How SMTP Works
-A user sends an email using an email client such as Gmail or Outlook The email client connects to an SMTP server
+A user sends an email using an email client such as Gmail or Outlook.
+The email client connects to an SMTP server.
-The sending server looks up the recipient domain using DNS MX records The sending server connects to the recipient mail server The email is transmitted using SMTP commands
+The sending server looks up the recipient domain using DNS MX records.
+The sending server connects to the recipient mail server.
+The email is transmitted using SMTP commands.

 ## Email Authentication Controls